 [Australia] has more things that will kill you than anywhere else.
 Of the world’s ten most poisonous snakes, all are Australian. […] If you are not stung or pronged to death in some unexpected manner, you may be fatally chomped by sharks or crocodiles, or carried helplessly out to sea by irresistible currents, or left to stagger to an unhappy death in the baking outback.
 It’s a tough place.Bill Bryson, In a Sunburned Country

 Would I be wrong to assume you’re familiar with the legendary deadliness of Australia?
 Bill Bryson’s travel writing probably contributed a fair bit to that image.
-After reading Bryson, if somebody asked you if Australia was a safe country to travel your mind would probably use the availability heuristic to give an ad-hoc answer in the negative.
+Imagine you’ve just finished reading Bryson.
+Now somebody asks you if Australia was a safe country to travel to.
+Your mind will probably use the availability heuristic to give an ad-hoc answer in the negative.
 If something comes to mind quickly, it must have more relevance, we seem to reason.

 As touched on above, the availability heuristic causes us to judge “the frequency of an event or category based on the ease with which instances come to mind” (Pherson).
 As a quick mental shortcut, we do well to be suspicious of fauna and be careful wandering around Australia.
 It’s a good idea to keep in mind that plenty of spiders are venomous and sharks pose a danger at the beaches.
 But in reality shark attacks, for example, are rarer than our minds would lead us to believe.